CaptainCrowbar/prion-lib/rs-core/uuid.md

 This class holds a standard 16 byte universally unique identifier (UUID).

 The default constructor sets all bytes to zero.
-The second and third constructors accept explicit values, either as a list of 16 bytes, or in the standard breakdown format.
-The fourth constructor copies bytes from the given location (if `n<16`, the extra space is filled with zeros; if `n>16`, the extra data is ignored; a null pointer will set all bytes to zero).
+The second constructor accepts an explicit list of 16 bytes.
+The third constructor copies bytes from the given location (if `n<16`, the extra space is filled with zeros; if `n>16`, the extra data is ignored; a null pointer will set all bytes to zero).

-The fifth constructor parses the string representation of a UUID.
+The fourth constructor parses the string representation of a UUID.
 It expects the string to hold exactly 32 hex digits, in groups each containing an even number of digits (optionally prefixed with `"0x"`), and will treat any characters that are not ASCII alphanumerics as delimiters.
 It will throw